saadazghour/saadazghour/README.md

 ### Hi there 👋

-- 🔭 I’m currently working on Laravel && Vue.js .
+- 🔭 I’m currently working on React.js and TypeScript .
-- 🌱 I’m currently learning JavaScript & Algorithm
+- 🌱 I’m currently learning JavaScript && Algorithm
 - 📫 How to reach me: saad.azghour@gmail.com